fzayed/iot-project/README.md

 ## Table of Contents

-Below is a brief description for each folder/file that were required to implement the website:
+Below is a brief description for each folder/file that was required to implement the website:

 **alarmclock**: A folder that contains all the source code required to implement the website.
 [Link to the folder] https://github.com/fzayed/iot-project/tree/main/alarmclock